szilch/ssh-tunnel-example/README.md

 ssh root@localhost -p 3333
 ```
 ## **L**ocal Port-Forwarding
-We can use local port forwarding in order to forward a local port to a remote maschine via our SSH connection!
+We can use local port forwarding in order to forward a local port to a remote machine via our SSH connection!
 In our example we would like to use the local port 8080 and forward it to port 80 of apache.local.
 How does it work:

 ```Bash